5. Visualization

 • The Atom size text field, where the atom diameter can be adjusted.
 This field is only visible when the atom diameter is not automatically set.

 • The Bond size text field, where the bond diameter can be adjusted.
-This field is only visible when the bond diameter is not automatically set.
+This field is only visible when the bond diameter is not automatically set and display of explicit or implicit bonds is enabled

 • The Width spin box where the image width can be set.
 It can be accessed using the Alt-W keyboard shortcut.